MichaelBreitung/mibreit-homepage-template/doc/usage-guide.md

 2. Delete the **replaceme.jpg** file once you have added your first images.

-3. Execute ``npm run gallery:update`` and follow the instructions.
+3. Execute ``ug + ENTER`` and follow the instructions.
 This command can be used, whenever you make changes to the gallery by either adding new photos to the **images** folder, or by removing photos from it.
 The script will ask you, if you want an image removed from the folder or added to the gallery.
 Then it will ask for a caption / title.
 Finally, you will be asked to provide a description in English and German.
 If you only plan to have a gallery in either of those languages, just leave one of the two descriptions blank.

    You will also be asked for the **index** at which the image shall be added.
 For the first image use **index** **0**.
 Afterward, you will get a list with the already added photos, and you can select the index before which the new photo will be inserted.

-   **Don't interrupt this step.
-It currently only works, if you go through all photos.**

 Once you are finished, you can test your gallery in the browser.
 The photos should now appear.